 Faculty Mentor: Professor Victoria Kahn, Comparative Literature

 Noraida Colon, originally from Queens, NY, is a rising senior at Amherst College.
-As a sociology major, she is interested in urban sociology, education, race/ethnicity, and immigration.
+As a Sociology major, she is interested in urban sociology, education, race/ethnicity, and immigration.
 This summer, she hopes to explore the ways in which bilingual education impacts identity formation in Latino youths.
-Outside of the classroom, she is a student leader through the Amherst College Center for Community Engagement.
-She tutors elementary school girls, and is a member of two dance groups.
+Outside of the classroom, Noraida is a student leader through the Amherst College Center for Community Engagement.
+She tutors elementary school girls and is a member of two dance groups.

 Research Project: “Desegregating the ‘Paper City’: Puerto Rican Political Action within the Colonial Context”

 Faculty Mentor: Professor Jan Mauldon, Public Policy

 Manuel (Felipe) DaCosta is a student at Wesleyan University, where he is completing a degree in Sociology and Latin American Studies.
 Through the Mellon Mays Undergraduate Fellowship Program, he investigates cultural formations of memory in response to violence, with particular attention to Colombia’s battle against narcoterrorism in the 1980s and 90s.
 Felipe will turn this research into a senior thesis that examines this subject through various media forms.

 Research Project: “Memory, Culture and Citizenship: Reimagining El Narcotrafico in Colombia”

 Faculty Mentor: Professor Mara Loveman, Sociology

 Elliot Evers is a student at Bates College.

 Research Project: “Polynomial Approximations of Pi”

 Faculty Mentor: Professor Herbert Medina, Mathematics